CyberCRI/RedMetrics/API.md

     * id - Id

     * birthDate - Date.
-This date can be approximate to the nearest month or year.
+This date _must not_ be more exact than the nearest month and year.

+    * region - String

-    * postalCode - String
+    * country - String

     * gender - String (either "MALE", "FEMALE", or "OTHER")

     * externalId - String that can be set by developers in order to link the player with another database.
 This _must not_ be a personally identifiable marker such as an email address.

     * customData - String containing JSON data associated with the player.
-This _must not_ be a personally identifiable marker such as name or exact address.
+This _must not_ be contain personally identifiable markers such as name or exact address.

 * GameMeta - Object with the following properties (all are optional, except id and name)